Did Lindsay Lohan Convert To Islam? Actress Deletes All Instagram Posts

 A photo posted by Dina Butti دينا بطي (@dinabutti) on

 Lohan also traveled to Turkey to volunteer to be an advocate for refugees.
-The actress reportedly spent time at a hospital in Sultanbeyl – a suburb near Istanbul, Turkey.
+The actress reportedly spent time at a hospital in Sultanbeyli – a suburb near Istanbul, Turkey.

 “I’m not a politician; I can’t speak on anything until I experience it myself,” Lohan said in reference to the importance of global awareness of the innocent people affected by the ongoing horror.